steve-dev90/php-programming-task/README.md

 # Catalyst programming task

 ## Introduction
-Command line utility to upload a csv containing users data and to save this data to a database.
+Command line utility to upload users data from a csv and to then save this data to a database.

 ## Install instructions
 To install the utility: